Liodeus/liodeus.github.io/_posts/2021-03-14-AWS-Technical-Professional-Module-3.md

 ### Build security in every layer

-- Encryption Data at rest an in transit
+- Encryption Data at rest and in transit
 - Enforce principle of least privilege in IAM
 - Implement both Security Groups and Network Access Lists (NACL)
-- Consider advanced security features and services such as Amazon Inspector and Amazon Guard Duty and AWS Shield
+- Consider advanced security features and services such as Amazon Inspector, Amazon Guard Duty and AWS Shield

 ### Leverage different storage options